apache/airflow/BREEZE.rst

           Forces pulling of images from DockerHub before building to populate cache.
 The images are pulled by default only for the first time you run the environment, later the locally build images are used as cache.

-  -R, --force-clean-build
-          Force build images without cache at all.
-This will remove the pulled or build images and start building images from scratch.
-This might take a long time.

   -L, --use-local-cache
           Uses local cache to build images.
 No pulled images will be used, but results of local builds in